 What is a Rich Snippet?

-For example, a typical search result will look like this:
+See this example, a typical search result will look like this:

 While a rich snippet will look like this:

-Why are Rich Snippets Important to SEO?
+Why are they Important for SEO?

 Stand Out in Search Results